schafezp/karmabot/README.md

 Then only that username's score is shown.

 It would be fun to add pretty html5 representations since that is supported by telegram api bot.

+TODO:

+[ ] Seperate karma by chatid so bot can be run for seperate chats